tamaragevorgyan/gettyimages-api/README.md

 ##Core Concepts

 ###Authentication
-All operations in the Getty Images Connect API require an authentication token argument provided in the RequestHeader.
-An authentication token securely identifies the caller of an operation.
-When called, an operation checks the validity of the provided authentication token before executing the request.
+All operations in the Getty Images Connect API require an access token argument provided in the RequestHeader.
+Authorization is granted and an access token based on application and user credentials.
+The access token securely identifies the caller of an operation.
+When called, an operation checks the validity of the token before executing the request.
 A malformed, invalid, or expired token causes an operation to fail.

-Clients get authentication tokens by authenticating themselves using the CreateSession operation.
-Clients are required to provide the participant system's credentials and a specific user's credentials.
-Authenticating using only system credentials results in anonymous tokens.
-Providing user credentials results in a fully authenticated token.
-Fully authenticated tokens are generally required by all operations in the Getty Images Connect API.
+Clients get access tokens by authenticating themselves using one of the OAuth2 authorization flows.
+(Before OAuth2, tokens were retrieved by calling the CreateSession operation.)
+Most client applications are required to provide the API credentials and a specific user's credentials.
+For more information, see our [OAuth2 documentation] (https://github.com/gettyimages/connect/blob/master/documentation/endpoints/oauth2/README.md).

 ###Secure-Only Operations
 Some operations are secure only.
 These operation must be called over an SSL connection with a secure token.
-They include CreateSession, RenewSession, and CreateDownloadRequest.
+They include OAuth2, CreateSession, RenewSession, and CreateDownloadRequest.

 The required combination of passing a secure token over SSL prevents a "man-in-the-middle"